 SHOP NOW—free delivery anywhere in Australia

-Meanwhile, at the Waterloo Police Station, Challis finds his offsiders have their own issues.
-Scobie Sutton, still struggling with his wife’s depression, seems to be headed for a career crisis; and something very interesting is going on between Constable Pam Murphy and Jeanne Schiff, the feisty young sergeant on secondment from the Sex Crimes Unit.
+Meanwhile, at the Waterloo police station, something interesting is going on between Constable Pam Murphy and Jeannie Schiff, the feisty young sergeant on secondment from the Sex Crimes Unit.

-In his sixth Peninsula Crimes mystery, Garry Disher keeps the tension and intrigue ramped up exquisitely on multiple fronts, while he takes his regular characters in compelling new directions.
-Disher is a grand master of the police procedural, operating at the peak of his craft.
+In his sixth Peninsula novel, Garry Disher keeps the tension and intrigue ramped up on multiple fronts while he takes his characters in intriguing new directions.

 ‘DI Challis and his sergeant Ellen Destry…are both deftly, yet complexly drawn characters: two of the best in the genre and Disher easily one of the best writers.’